 - Bring your foster pet to the shelter at least one weekend per month to help socialize, market, and try to get them adopted.

-- Provide safe transport to and from the clinic at ACS to have your foster checked on a monthly basis (Mon or Wed 11-1; Tues or Thurs 2-4pm)
+- Provide safe transport to and from the clinic at ACS to have your foster checked on a monthly basis (Mon - Thurs from 2 pm - 4 pm)